freqtrade/freqtrade/docs/configuration.md

 ### Considerations for dry-run

 * API-keys may or may not be provided.
-Only Read-Only operations (i.e. operations that do not alter account state) on the exchange are performed in the dry-run mode.
+Only Read-Only operations (i.e. operations that do not alter account state) on the exchange are performed in dry-run mode.
-* Wallets (`/balance`) are simulated.
+* Wallets (`/balance`) are simulated based on `dry_run_wallet`.
 * Orders are simulated, and will not be posted to the exchange.
+* Orders are assumed to fill immediately, and will never time out.
 * In combination with `stoploss_on_exchange`, the stop_loss price is assumed to be filled.
 * Open orders (not trades, which are stored in the database) are reset on bot restart.